ibm-build-lab/cp4d-install/4.5_swe/README.md

 5. Create a working copy of the terraform by running **./setup-workspace.sh**.
 The script makes a copy of the terraform in `/workspaces/current` and set up "cluster.tfvars" and "gitops.tfvars" files populated with default values.
 The **setup-workspace.sh** script has a number of optional arguments.

     ```bash
-    ./setup-workspace.sh -s odf -n cp4d45 -r ca-tor. # Note, a resource group will be created and all resources will be prefixed from the -n value
+    ./setup-workspace.sh -s odf -n cp4d45 -r ca-tor # Note, a resource group will be created and all resources will be prefixed from the -n value
     ```

 6. Change the directory to the current workspace where the automation was configured (e.g. `/workspaces/current`).